rbnsky/Code1/Code1 Diary.md

 - how to Clone repositories to a local computer.
 - how to push local repositories to GitHub.
 - how to create new branches
-- or did we really?
+- how to merge branches